 Getting home finance can be quite tough when your credit rating is not good.
 An FHA loan can be helpful in such a case since the federal government backs these loans.
 It might be possible to get an FHA loan even if you don’t have the money for a down payment or the closing costs involved.

 A respectable credit score makes it much easier for you to purchase a home with a mortgage.
 Making your mortgage payment on time each month will also boost your credit score.
 Owning a home provides financial stability which is backed by your asset, the home, and as such, results in great credit.
 If the need arrives to obtain a loan for any reason, this will be a valuable asset for you.

 If your debt includes large amounts for interest charges contact the debt collector and see whether you can pay the original debt and avoid some of the additional interest charges.
-There are laws that protect you from creditors that charge exorbitant interest rates.
+It is bordering on illegal for credit card companies to charge you skyrocketed interest rates.
 It is important to take into account the fact that you did sign a contract and agreed to pay off the attached interest.
-Be very wary of suing your creditors, especially if all of your issues were covered in the contract.
+If you want to sue creditors, you need to state your claim that the interest rates are too high.